Tŷ Pawb: Recent history

 In July 2022, it was reported that the council-run centre overall was running at a loss of £111,000 for the 2021/2022 financial year, although the arts programme was "very successful" in grant applications and the arts programme was self-sufficient and funded.
 Issues over the short trading hours of market traders in the centre were discussed among councillors in a council committee meeting.
 Many of the traders in the centre are sole traders and the market had an 85% occupancy rate, though there was a waiting list of potential traders.
 Car park income and increases in repair and maintenance costs were additional reasons stated for high expenditure, as were a reduction in venue hire charges, although future forecasts of the centre's finances were described as being "a lot more favourable".
 Council-run car parks in Wrexham city centre operate a free-of-charge policy after 11 am following lockdown; a councillor stated that from a "Ty Pawb perspective [this] has impacted on income", with alternative uses for the building's car park, the energy efficiency of the car park/galleries and increased sponsorship/advertising mentioned as a possible response.
 Car park occupancy levels decreased by more than 50%, decreasing from 85% to 40%, whereas yearly visitor levels decreased to 281,000 from a pre-pandemic figure of 500,000 in the 2019/2020 financial year.
 Despite Tŷ Pawb's running at a loss, councillors stated that its finances are an improvement from those of the former People's Market.

+In January 2024, the centre was stated to face a projected yearly cost of £280,000, with £200,000 hoped to be covered by Arts Council Wales funding.
+The cost was blamed on footfall still not returning to pre-pandemic levels, general increase in costs relating to inflation and the cost-of-living crisis, and the excessive amounts of energy the building requires, one of the highest among council buildings.
+The amounts of energy were tied to its concrete structure, poor insulation and the atmospheric control used in Gallery 1, as well as the car park's roof and the centre's boiler.
+Repair costs for 2022 and 2023 had to be increased to cover 5-year repair works during that period.
+The council announced they would be implementing measures to cut the costs with the building and increase revenue, particularly with its car park.
+Councillors later expressed their concerns with the finances of the centre.